What is an OPST Commando Head?

 Unfortunately, yes.
 After having watched some neat videos on some American sites I thought I'd treat myself and see if they were as good as the videos suggested.
 A few fly fishing suppliers in the UK were selling them at £50 per line, but they didn't have the 200 grain one I needed, so I ended up getting mine from Ebay for £53 delivered.

 Given that it's just 13.5 feet in length, this makes it an eye watering £3.93 per foot!
 You also need to buy the running line and a tip or two, so it will all add up.
 Hopefully, I'll figure out how to master it and it will be worth it...

 How does the OPST Commando Head compare to an integrated shooting head style fly line?

 I can only compare it to the short headed fly lines I've used, including the Barrio SLX, Barrio SLXi and the Barrio Smallstream.
 They're not really Skagit lines, but they serve a similar purpose, allowing you to make casts without a lot of room behind you for backcasting.

 These are all longer in the head than the Commando Head, so you need much more line outside the tip to cast.
 The Commando Head needs just the 13'6' of its length and you're away.
-They're neater in design because the tip and running line are integrated, but that also makes them a little less versatile, I suppose.

 The integrated lines are neater in design because the tip and running line are integrated, but that also makes them a little less versatile, I suppose.
 They're also much, much cheaper, with the most expensive Barrio only around £35.
 They're also much nicer to cast, but you do need more room around you.